-Feeling a little blue that the banking solution didn’t pan out as easily as the Tax Office tasks, I shift my attention to the matter of a residency permit.
+Feeling a little blue that the banking solution didn't pan out as easily as the Tax Office tasks, I shift my attention to the matter of a residency permit.
 I am visiting Turkey on a tourist visa, which allows me to stay in the country for 90 days.
-To stay longer and pursue my dream, I need to apply for residency.
+To stay longer and follow through with my plan, I need to apply for residency.

 This journey begins at the Passport Polis office.
 We reach the tiny Passport Polis office just after lunch and there is a line-up out onto the sidewalk.
 After waiting a few minutes outside, we are able to enter the tiny building.

 The line-up moves fairly quickly until the couple in front of me approaches the official looking Passport Polis-man at the official looking counter.
 They talk, quietly at first, then louder and louder.
 I understand most of the conversation.
 Either my Turkish is improving very quickly, or the official looking Passport Polis-man has a good command of the English language.
 I am feeling happy!

 The official looking Passport Polis-man chastises the couple for not reporting a change in address within the required timelines.
 He then assesses them a hefty fine of 420TL (about $210) each.
 Yikes!
 The couple grumbles loudly as they leave the office.

 My friend and I approach the official looking Passport Polis-man at the official looking counter.
 Fortunately, the Passport Polis-man's English is very good and I only need a bit of assistance from my Turkish pal.